delusionsGH/deliribot/readme.md

 -zz

-YOU NEED TO MAKE A CONFIG.JSON FILE WITH THE BOTUSERNAME AND BOTPASSWORD KEYS!!!!!
+YOU NEED TO MAKE A CONFIG.JSON FILE WITH THE ```botUsername, botPassword and adminUsername``` KEYS!!!!!

 OTHERWISE THE BOT WILL NOT WORK!!!!!!!